Penn State hosts Delaware State to begin season - WTOP News

 University Park, Pennsylvania; Monday, 7 p.m.
 EST

-BOTTOM LINE: The Penn State Nittany Lions host the Delaware State Hornets for the season opener.
+BOTTOM LINE: The Penn State Nittany Lions begin the season at home against the Delaware State Hornets.

-Delaware State finished 4-12 in MEAC action and 2-14 on the road last season.
-The Hornets gave up 75.5 points per game while committing 18.5 fouls last season.
+Delaware State went 4-12 in MEAC play and 2-14 on the road a season ago.
+The Hornets averaged 64.6 points per game while allowing opponents to score 75.5 last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.